 You know what your baby is usually like.
 Changes in how your baby looks or acts can be a sign that they are sick.
 Changes like these can be a reason to call their doctor:

-Always call the doctor or clinic if you are worried, or if your baby does not get better in a few days.
+Always call the doctor or clinic if you are worried, or if your baby does not get better in 24 hours.
 Here are some times that you should call the doctor:

 If these things happen, call 9-1-1:

 Healthy Hearing and Vision